herry13/nuri/README.md

 **Class**
 - could have one or more attributes with a primitive/non-primitive type
-- could have one or more procedures to make changes on the attributes
+- could have one or more procedures to make changes the value of the attributes

 **Procedure**
 - support cost-value